Looking for the best bars in Croydon? Look no further.

-Here are ten of the best places to grab a drink in Croydon, with a handy price guide to help you to plan your trip.
+Here are eleven of the best places to grab a drink in Croydon, with a handy price guide to help you plan your trip.

 £££ – £10+ for a cocktail